Intel Core i5-13600K vs AMD Ryzen 7 5700X

 Who should buy each?

-Choose the AMD Ryzen 7 5700X if: you want a cooler system with lower power consumption, you're upgrading an older AM4 build, or need a cost-effective option without integrated graphics.
+Choose the AMD Ryzen 7 5700X if: you need a cooler CPU with a 65W TDP for efficient builds, you’re upgrading an older AM4 setup, or you want to keep costs down without sacrificing too much performance.

 Conclusion